deckhouse/deckhouse/candi/docs/README.md

 - 192.168.0.0/24
 ```

-`internalNetworkCIDRs` — addresses from these networks will be considered as "internal"
+`internalNetworkCIDRs` — addresses from these networks will be considered as "internal".
+If every node in cluster has only one network interface `StaticClusterConfiguration` resource can be skipped.

 #### Preparations